kabuchanga/fastapi-apptst/README.md

 * https://docs.digitalocean.com/products/app-platform/reference/buildpacks/python/
 ##### NB:
 * When deploying to Digital Ocean, 2 applictions will be detected because I have Doker file and Procfile.
 Thus you will deploy two(Procfile & Docker) instances of the same code base
-* You may delete any to so that you deploy one app at a time.
+* You may delete any, so that you can deploy one app at a time.

 ##### Good Luck!! with your first FastAPI on Digital Ocean